jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/books/2018-02-14-quotes-from-working-effectively-with-legacy-code.md

+### Chapter 13

+> No, finding bugs in legacy code usually isn't a problem.
+In terms of strategy, it can actually be misdirected effort. **It is usually better to do something that helps your team start to write correct code consistently.** The way to win is to concentrate effort on not putting bugs into code in the first place.
+<br /><br />
+Automated tests are a very important tool, but not for bug finding --- not directly, at least.
+In general, automated tests should specify a goal that we'd like to fulfill or attempt to preserve behavior that is already there.
+In the natural flow of development, **tests that specify become tests that preserve**.
+You will find bugs, but usually not the first time that a test is run.
+You find bugs in later runs when you change behavior that you didn't expect to.

 ### Chapter 17

 > **The brutal truth is that architecture is too important to be left exclusively to a few people.** It's fine to have an architect, but the key way to keep an architecture intact is to make sure that everyone on the team knows what it is and has a stake in it.